flegaspi700/Chat-AI/README.md

 ## ✨ Features

 - **💬 Conversational AI Chat:** Interact with Google Gemini 2.5 Flash to ask questions and get information from your provided sources
-- **📚 Chat History:** Save and load multiple conversations with auto-generated titles ✨ NEW
+- **📚 Chat History:** Save and load multiple conversations with auto-generated titles
+- **🔍 Conversation Search:** Search conversations by title or message content with real-time filtering
-- **✨ Content Summaries:** AI-generated summaries for uploaded files and URLs with key points ✨ NEW
+- **✨ Content Summaries:** AI-generated summaries for uploaded files and URLs with key points
 - **📥 Export Conversations:** Download chat history as TXT or PDF files ✨ NEW
 - **⚡ Streaming Responses:** Real-time AI response streaming with animated progress indicator
 - **💾 Auto-Save Everything:** Messages, sources, themes, and conversations automatically persist across sessions